Brightspace/bmx/README.md

 # Project-Level Configuration Files

-BMX supports project-specific `.bmx` configuration files, which allow you to pre-select AWS account and name roles for use with the `bmx print` command.
+BMX supports project-specific `.bmx` configuration files, which allow you to define default values for most CLI flags.
 When executed, BMX will search upwards from the current working directory until it finds a configuration file.

 Here's an example of a `.bmx` file:
 ```